MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 ### 3.2 [iOS only] Integrate the iOS SDK manually

-We **strongly** recommend integrating the SDK via Cocoapods as described above.
+We **strongly** recommend integrating the SDK via CocoaPods as described above.
 Nonetheless, it's also possible to integrate the iOS native SDK manually.

 > [!NOTE]
 > The latest App Center React Native SDK doesn't necessarily depend on the latest App Center iOS SDK, because the iOS SDK is updated and released before the React Native one.